ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 We are not going too deep into the techinal details.

-Following image showcases high level data structure.
+Following image showcases the high level data structure.
 (Source: HCERT spec)

 ![overview](https://github.com/ehn-dcc-development/hcert-spec/raw/main/overview.png)

+The health data is signed with the certificate, which is issued by Kela and was downloaded from the Swedish trust list.

 Primary signature algorithm in DCC is Elliptic Curve Signature Algorithm (ECDSA), by using P-256 parameters withcombination of SHA256 hashing algorithm, as defined in the [HCERT specification(Electronic Health Certificate).](https://github.com/ehn-dcc-development/hcert-spec/blob/main/hcert_spec.md#332-signature-algorithm)
 In the previous task we already generated suitable keys for this, by using *secp256r1* curve, which is [alias for NIST P-256/prime256v1.](https://tools.ietf.org/search/rfc4492#appendix-A)

 You can also take a look on the sample implementation of eHN-S protocol which is available [here.](https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial)